History of Malappuram district: Post-colonial period

 Malabar remained as a part of the state of Madras for a few years after the declaration of Indian independence.

 Malappuram was one of the five revenue divisions in the Malabar district with the Taluks of Eranad (headquartered at Manjeri) and Valluvanad (headquartered at Perinthalmanna) under its jurisdiction, while the other four being Thalassery, Kozhikode, Palakkad and Fort Cochin.

 Later in 1956, Malabar merged with the erstwhile state of Travancore-Cochin to form Kerala following the linguistic reorganisation of states.
 The newly merged Malabar was divided into Kannur, Kozhikode, and Palakkad districts of Kerala in 1957.
 The Eranad Taluk of erstwhile Malappuram revenue division was added to the new Kozhikode district and Valluvanad Taluk was added to Palakkad.
 Large-scale changes in the territorial jurisdiction of the region took place between 1957 and 1969.

 On 1 January 1957, the Tirur subdistrict was formed by adjoining major portions of the Eranad and Ponnani subdistricts.
 Another portion of the Ponnani subdistrict was carved out to form Chavakkad subdistrict (in Thrissur district), and the remainder is the present-day Ponnani.
 Perinthalmanna was formed by carving out some portions from the erstwhile Valluvanad subdistrict.
 Of these, Eranad and Tirur subdistricts remained in Kozhikode district, while Perinthalmanna and Ponnani subdistricts continued in Palakkad.

 Present day district

-In 1969, following intense demand from Indian Union Muslim League and various organizations the district of Malappuram was formed by the Saptakakshi Munnani government of Kerala.
+In 1969, the district of Malappuram was formed.
 The new district was formed with four subdistricts (Eranad, Perinthalmanna, Tirur, and Ponnani), four towns, fourteen developmental blocks, and 95 Gram panchayats at the time.
 Later, Tirur Taluk was bifurcated to form Tirurangadi Taluk, and Eranad Taluk was trifurcated to form two more Taluks namely Nilambur and Kondotty.

 In the early years of Communist rule in Kerala, Malappuram experienced land reform under the Land Reform Ordinance.
 In the 1970s, the oil reserves in the Persian Gulf countries were opened to commercial extraction and thousands of unskilled workers migrated to the gulf.
 They sent money home, supporting the rural economy, and by the late 20th century, the region attained First World health standards and near-universal literacy.